 Selling the idea of a “chemical imbalance”

-Over the last decade or so, television and print commercials stating that depression is caused by a “chemical imbalance” have become commonplace.
+Over the last few decades, television and print commercials stating that depression is caused by a “chemical imbalance” have become commonplace.
 It seems that you cannot watch TV anymore without seeing a commercial advertising that some psychological problem is due to a “chemical imbalance.”
 Unfortunately, this depiction of depression is greatly oversimplified and leaves out many important factors in understanding this problem.
-While describing depression as due to a chemical imbalance may be useful in helping a drug company sell more of its products (prescriptions for antidepressant drugs increased 148% between 1990 and 1998), this notion can also lead to negative effects among those struggling with depression.
-Many others have written about this misconception and advertising technique (for a few examples see here and here).
+While describing depression as due to a chemical imbalance may be useful in helping a drug company sell more of its products (prescriptions for antidepressant drugs increased about 400% from the mid 1990s to the mid-200s), this notion can also lead to negative effects among those struggling with depression.
+Many others have written about this misconception and advertising technique (for a few examples see here, here, and here).
 The main problem with this idea is that it is disempowering to the individual dealing with the problem, as it can lead to a person believing that there is nothing they can do to deal with their depression beyond taking a pill.

 At this point, some readers may be thinking that I am blaming people with depression for being in the predicament they are in, but I am not.
 The answer is far more interesting than that.
 Read on to find out more.